bclark49/TM4C_IP_CAM/README.md

 Uses two MCs, one to capture frames from camera and transmit to second which has display.
 Each uses ESP8266 WiFi module.

+Keil uVision5 is used for compilation, debug, and flash